youknowjack/gcdata-site/src/imhotep-samples/README.md

-# Have a query you want to add to [the sample queries page](https://www.gcdata.org/imhotep-samples)?
+# Have a query you want to add to [the Imhotep sample queries page](https://www.gcdata.org/imhotep-samples)?

 Send a pull request with a new Markdown file in this directory.
 It should contain a frontmatter section:
 ```